V-systems, holonomy Lie algebras and logarithmic vector fields: Analysis of the classical series

 The $\vee$-system $A_n(c)$ is considered in the subspace where $p_1^\lambda \equiv 0,$ but it is convenient to keep this polynomial in the formulas below.

 \begin{thm} Potentials \eqref{integ} have the form

-where $\kappa = 1,\ldots, n$ and the sum is taken over all partitions of $\kappa+1$. \end{thm} \begin{proof} We know that $F_\kappa(x_0,\dots, x_n)$ equals the coefficient at $x^{-\kappa-1}$ in the expansion of the function $\widehat\Phi_\lambda = x^{-\kappa} \Phi_\lambda$, where $\Phi_\lambda$ is given by \eqref{phiexpand}.
+where $\kappa = 1,\ldots, n$ and the sum is taken over all partitions $\mu$ of $\kappa+1$. \end{thm} \begin{proof} We know that $F_\kappa(x_0,\dots, x_n)$ equals the coefficient at $x^{-\kappa-1}$ in the expansion of the function $\widehat\Phi_\lambda = x^{-\kappa} \Phi_\lambda$, where $\Phi_\lambda$ is given by \eqref{phiexpand}.
 On the other hand

 The required coefficient is a polynomial in $p_j^\lambda$ with $1\le j \le \kappa+1$.
 Note that all these polynomials $p_j^\lambda$ are algebraically independent.
 Therefore the required coefficient is a polynomial in variables $p_j^\lambda$ whose coefficients do not depend on $\lambda$, and it is sufficient to establish the statement when $\lambda_i=1$ for all $i,$ which is well known (see pages 25, 28 in \cite{Macd}).
-(Note also that the statement for $\lambda_0=\lambda_1=\ldots=\lambda_n$ is contained in \cite{M}). \end{proof}
+(Note also that the statement for $\lambda_0=\lambda_1=\ldots=\lambda_n$ is contained in \cite{M}, and that a related analysis of functions $F_\kappa$ is contained in the recent paper \cite{KK}, Remark 6.6). \end{proof}

 Consider now the $\vee$-systems of $B_n$-type \cite{CV}

 where all $c_i$ with $i\ge 1$ are assumed to be non-zero.
 Let us also assume for the beginning that $c_i+c_0 \neq 0$ for all $i=1,\dots,n,$ so the corresponding arrangement is of type $B_n.$